Chapter 3:

 But of course, the universe hates me.

-Two hours into my shift, the café suddenly filled with noise.
-Actual noise, not the gentle murmur of elderly regulars discussing weather and arthritis.
-Today, it was the sound of young men crowding in through the door.
+Two hours into my shift, the café suddenly filled with noise louder than the gentle murmur of elderly regulars discussing weather and arthritis.
+The sound of young men crowded in through the door.

 They took over three tables.
 They ordered enough pastries to have us close early for the day.
 They laughed like they thought they were in a commercial for fellowship.